4.17 — Introduction to std::string

 }

 Whenever a std::string is initialized, a copy of the string used to initialize it is made.
-And whenever a std::string is passed by value to a std::string parameter, another copy is made.
-Making copies of strings is expensive, and should be avoided if possible.
+Making copies of strings is expensive, so care should be taken to minimize the number of copies made.

 Best practice

-Do not pass std::string by value, as making copies of std::string is expensive.
-Prefer std::string_view parameters.
+Do not pass std::string by value, as it makes an expensive copy.

 Literals for std::string